 We've taken this recipe from a classic, adapted by Rick Stein.

-When we think of tartare we tend to think of using fillet tail but the dish can be prepared from the eye Round which is a much much cheaper cut and as it is a very lean cut it works really well.
+When we imagine tartare we tend to think of using fillet tail but the dish can be prepared from the eye round, which is a much cheaper cut.
+As it is a very lean cut, it works really well.

-Many people don't like the idea of raw meat but wouldn't think twice about eating sushi, as long as the meat is fresh and it is served relatively quickly it is perfectly safe to eat and this is great introduction to the wonderful subtle flavours of our 100% pasture raised beef.
+Many people don't like the idea of raw meat but wouldn't think twice about eating sushi.
+As long as the meat is fresh and the dish is served relatively quickly, it is perfectly safe to eat.
+This is great introduction to the wonderful, subtle flavours of our 100% pasture-raised beef.

 1 tbsp capers, rinsed, drained and chopped

 2 shallots, finely chopped

 2 tbsp chopped flat-leaf parsley

 1 gherkin or 3 cornichons, finely chopped